Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 Although the causes of cradle cap are not fully understood, there are several factors that can contribute to its development.

-The main cause of cradle cap is the excessive activity of the sebaceous glands on the baby's scalp.
-They produce more sebum than the skin can process efficiently at this tender age.
+The main cause of cradle cap lies in the overactivity of the sebaceous glands on the baby's scalp.
+They produce more sebum than the skin can efficiently process at this delicate age.
 The excess sebum, along with dead skin cells, forms the characteristic scales of cradle cap.
-This imbalance may be due to hormonal changes during pregnancy and after birth.
-The hormones that the baby receives in the womb through the placenta play a role in regulating sebum production and after birth it may take some time for this process to stabilize.
+This imbalance can be attributed to hormonal changes during pregnancy and after birth.
+The hormones the baby receives in the womb through the placenta play a role in regulating sebum production, and it can take some time after birth for this process to stabilize.

-Cradle cap and cradle cap are two common skin problems that can occur in infants, and they are often confused.
-But there are differences between the two that are important to recognize.
+Cradle cap and seborrheic dermatitis are two common skin problems that can occur in infants, and they are often confused.
+However, there are differences between the two that are important to recognize.
 We'll take a closer look to help you find the right care for your baby.

 Cradle cap